 The Caravaggesque lexicon adopted by Artemisia is evident in the Uffizi painting; what can be found in the canvas is the attention to some macabre details that had already characterized the painting of the great Michelangelo Merisi.
 As in Caravaggio, the blood that flows in streams from the victims of violent acts also assumes exorcising power in Gentileschi’s works.
 The blood of Holofernes, the price of the just punishment that belongs to the Babylonian general because he is feared enemy of Betulia, is used by Artemisia to wash another blood, that of an ungodly and despicable act which unfortunately she, as a woman, was the unjust victim.
 The man who abused Artemisia in the Roman artistic circle had the miserable solidarity of their fellow artists, a world still dominated by men.
 With her brush, Artemisia shapes and contours her existential space, bringing to completion a professional process that was an authentic social conquest; her painting was the opportunity to express her intellectual depth, just as hes heroine Giuditta did by winning the enemy.
 It is a victory achieved, as in the Michelangelo David’s counterpart, thanks to the intellect and not with physical force or seductive weapons.

-The painter was born on July 8th, 1593.
+Artemisia Gentileschi, one of the paintress to be discovered in Florence, was born on 8 July 1593.
 Happy Birthday Artemisia!